 “That part is very, very cool,” Meriwether said, even if it underscores the fact that “a lot of the Wall gets documented happenstancesically.”

 I asked him if he could elaborate on where the pieces of the Wall possibly fell, and subsequently who got what.
 Meriwether qualified everything he told me as hearsay, but he said the Wall, which was modular, was constructed in a way that would’ve been easy for whole portions of the PA to be disassembled and sold off, or as legend has it, bequeathed to Hot Tuna, Jefferson Airplane, and other bands in the Dead’s extended family.
-It was a system built almost entirely of top-of-the-line gear, Meriwether said, including speaker elements like drivers (the transducers that convert electrical energy into sound waves) and all those McIntosh MC2300 tube amps.
+It was a system built almost entirely of top-of-the-line gear, Meriwether said, including speaker elements like drivers (the transducers that convert electrical energy into sound waves) and all those McIntosh MC2300 solid state amps.

 “Those were state of the art,” Meriwether said.
 “Everyone wanted them.”